Tolar Systems Improves Productivity for Abilene-based Orthopedic Group

 ABJ considered multiple alternatives and selected Tolar based on our client-first culture as well as the depth of the solution offered.
 Southall said, “We have monthly meetings to address issues that affect multiple departments.
 But problems aren’t solved in real time with this approach and it takes time away from our core business.
 We asked Tolar Systems if they had any ideas on how to streamline our interdepartmental communications and they did: Microsoft Teams.”

-Tolar Systems proposed hardware and infrastructure upgrades to support implementation of Office 365 email and Microsoft Teams to improve communication and collaboration in the office, along with ongoing managed monthly support and strategic quarterly VCIO sessions to ensure that ABJ continue to optimize their IT investments.
+Tolar Systems proposed hardware and infrastructure upgrades to support implementation of Microsoft 365 email and Microsoft Teams to improve communication and collaboration in the office, along with ongoing managed monthly support and strategic quarterly VCIO sessions to ensure that ABJ continue to optimize their IT investments.

 A major component of Tolar’s approach is helping clients get the most from the infrastructure they already have, rather than requiring new investments.
 Tolar’s solution for ABJ included upgrading and virtualizing their existing server within the first year, saving ABJ more than $30,000 compared with buying a new server to support their needs.